 To resolve fear, you need to find a way to resolve the conflict between the comfortable and dangerous ideas.

-To do this, you need to get to the truth of both ideas.
+Once you have the idea about reality that’s creating the fear, come up with a counter-theory that feels comfortable rather than dangerous.
+From there, you need to get to the truth of both ideas.
 Ask yourself: What’s actually causing you to come up with the idea that you fear in the first place?
 And with the comfortable idea, what’s the truth there?
 Be honest and frank about the things you don’t know or can’t prove about your comfortable idea, and show yourself where the holes in it are.

 Once the truth of both ideas is exposed to you, you can look for possible solutions.
 Maybe you’ll decide to learn more about a particular area of life, or to make a phone call.
 A lot of times, just finding out more information can help resolve the fear, because you’ve put your unknowns in front of you, and instead of coming up with theories for what might be true, you can concentrate on finding out more about what IS true.